 Now we’ve established you work 14+ hours a day and take home around 3.5 hours of pay, you’ll probably be surprised that some of your work colleagues will actually think you have it easy!
 After all, you’ll leave work on time every day, have days off when your child is sick, have the option to ask for flexible hours, skip off mid-afternoon when the nursery call to say little Martha has a temperature – what a blast!

 They won’t see the before or after, the tears, the panic over what to do in the summer holidays, the raised eyebrows when you can’t offer to work over time.
 As a working parent, you feel guilt.
 Guilt at not being there 24/7 for your child and guilt that you’re not good enough at your job because it’s no longer your sole priority.
 It’s normal, it really is, and you have to put it aside and remember that you’re doing what you’re doing because you feel it’s right for your family.
 And the next time you get a disapproving look, remember that person too may one day become a parent and know just how tough it is.

 You’re doing a good job

-OK, I know I might have gone a little OTT here and there or perhaps you wish it was this easy, but there’s no denying, being a working parent is no easy task and anyone that tells you otherwise, probably has superpowers you don’t know about.
-Times have changed and working parents are making up more and more of the work force.
+OK, I know I might have gone a little OTT here and there or perhaps you wish it was this easy, but there’s no denying, being a working parent is no easy task and anyone that tells you otherwise probably has superpowers you don’t know about.
+Times have changed and working parents are making up more and more of the workforce.
 Employers are recognising the importance of flexible working and kids know you have to work to pay the bills.
 They won’t hate you for it, you’re setting a good example and they’ll know you’re doing what’s best for everyone – so don’t be so hard on yourself!
-Keep everything in perspective, do your best, cherish the precious moments because before you know it, they’ll have flown the nest and you’ll be cashing your pension!
+Keep everything in perspective, do your best, and cherish the precious moments because before you know it, they’ll have flown the nest and you’ll be cashing your pension!